lrodrz/lrodrz.github.io/_posts/2022-04-04-Machine-Learning-Projects.markdown

 Where $X^T_i$ is a tensor feature set and $\beta$ is a parameter vector <sub>[13][14][15][16][17][18]</sub>.

 So, at this point, I know quite a bit about the sentiment analysis neural network that was written in Géron's book.
-I will need to update myself more on the specific details of the recurrant neural network (RNN) that was developed by Cho and co workers, but for now I think I have enough to begin analyzing earnings sentiment using a similar approach to that of this example RNN.
+I will need to update myself more on the specific details of the recurrent neural network (RNN) that was developed by Cho and co workers, but for now I think I have enough to begin analyzing earnings sentiment using a similar approach to that of this example RNN.

 <br>